Ali-Kazmi/Computer-Vision-Notes/README.md

 # Computer-Vision-Notes
 Here I will be posting notes on a computer vision class I am taking summer 2019.
-See readme for details

 These notes will follow UPenn’s Robotics: Vision Intelligence and Machine learning (ROBO2x).
 I’m taking this on edx Summer 2019 (and likely fall 2019, as it is a 3 month class that i’m starting in July).
 I put down $300 up front for access to the programming assignments and quizzes.
 I’m not sure if that’s worth it yet, but compared to the price of a real class that’s nothing and at the very least it will keep me motivated!